 ARGUS Science Awards 2020 for Patrick Fenske and Andre Scheder

-The LHFT employees Patrick Fenske and Andre Scheder won the first and second price in the ARGUS Science Awards 2020 from HENSOLDT for their excellent master theses.
-Patrick’s master thesis, with the title “Investigation of an efficient implementation of a SAR reconstruction algorithm in a multi-user RFID system”, dealt with the design of a particle filter that enables the localization of goods in an autonomous robot-based inventory in real time and with an accuracy of a few centimeters.
-The theses was supervised by Prof. Dr.-Ing.
+LHFT employees Patrick Fenske and Andre Scheder won first and second place in HENSOLDT’s 2020 ARGUS Science Awards for their excellent master’s theses.
+Patrick’s master thesis, titled “Investigation of an efficient implementation of a SAR reconstruction algorithm in a multi-user RFID system”, dealt with the design of a particle filter that enables goods to be located in an autonomous robot-based inventory in real time and with an accuracy of a few centimeters.
+The work was supervised by Prof. Dr.-Ing.
 Martin Vossiek and M.Sc.
 Matthias Gareis.
-Patrick is currently working on synchronization and coherence generation in cooperative radar networks.
+Currently, Patrick is working on synchronization and coherence generation in cooperative radar networks.

-Andre’s master thesis was entitled “Implementation and characterization of an in-band full-duplex isolator for the implementation of a RF front end”.
-The work was supervised by Prof. Dr.-Ing.
+Andre’s master thesis was titled “Implementation and Characterization of an Inband Full Duplex Isolator for the Implementation of an RF Front End”.
+The thesis was supervised by Prof. Dr.-Ing.
 Martin Vossiek and M.Sc.
-Patrick Groeschel.
-In the thesis, an IBFD isolator, which has the task of suppressing self-interference in an IBFD transmission, based on a passive electrical-balance duplexer, was successfully built and tested.
-Andre is currently working on mmW circuits.
+Patrick Gröschel.
+In the thesis an IBFD isolator, which has the task to suppress the self-interference during an IBFD transmission, based on a passive Electrical Balance Duplexer, was successfully built and tested.
+Currently Andre is working on mmW circuits.